Skip to main content

 Products not labeled with terms “non-comedogenic”, “non-acnegenic”, “does not clog pores”, or “won’t cause breakouts.”
 The label “non-comedogenic” (or similar) indicates that the product has been designed with acne-prone people in mind.
 It’s no guarantee of safety, but it can be a useful guideline!
 We still recommend checking products labeled non-comedogenic for pore-clogging or irritating ingredients.

-Coconut oil Coconut oil is a popular ingredient in skincare and cosmetics, but if your skin is prone to pimples and clogged pores, you’ll want to avoid it.
-It’s also called “cocos nucifera oil,” so keep an eye on those ingredients lists.
-Coconut oil clogs pores slowly but surely, so you might not notice right away, but take it from the experts: it gets in those pores and clogs up the works!
+Coconut oil is a popular ingredient in skincare and cosmetics, but if your skin is prone to pimples and clogged pores, you’ll want to avoid it.
+It’s also called “cocos nucifera oil,” so keep an eye on those ingredient lists.
+Coconut oil clogs pores slowly but surely, so you might not notice right away, but take it from the experts—it gets in those pores and clogs up the works!

-Alcohol If you’ve got dry skin, take care to avoid ingredients that can dry it out even more!
-Alcohol is unfortunately used in a lot of skincare products, even though it dries out the skin and can damage its protective barrier!
+If you’ve got dry skin, take care to avoid ingredients that can dry it out even more!
+Alcohol is unfortunately used in a lot of skincare products, even though it may dry out the skin and can damage its protective barrier!
 Watch out for alcohol (usually listed as “denatured alcohol” or “alcohol denat.”) on the ingredients list of your products, especially if your skin seems dry, red, tight, itchy, or irritated after using it.
-However, some products have alcohol at the end of the ingredients list, likely meaning there’s not too much of it — in that case, it may not irritate the skin as much.
+However, some products have alcohol at the end of the ingredients list, likely meaning there’s not too much of it—in that case, it may not irritate the skin as much.
 But it’s best to avoid it whenever possible.

-The exception: coconut alcohol Even though coconut oil is not good for acne-prone skin, and alcohol (usually labelled denatured alcohol) can be irritating, coconut alcohol is actually fine.
-Coconut alcohol is a gentle surfactant (i.e. emulsifier) that the skin tolerates just fine (unlike sodium laureth sulfate, a surfactant which can cause breakouts).
+Even though coconut oil is not good for acne-prone skin, and alcohol (usually labeled denatured alcohol) can be irritating, coconut alcohol is actually fine.
+Coconut alcohol is a gentle surfactant (i.e. emulsifier) that the skin tolerates just fine (unlike sodium laureth sulfate, a surfactant that can cause breakouts).
 Coconut alcohol comes from coconut acid, which is derived from coconut oil; but unlike coconut oil, coconut alcohol doesn’t clog pores, because it’s a smaller molecule.
-It’s so safe, in fact, that we use coconut alcohol in our Curology cleanser — it was tested for comedogenicity (pore-clogging potential) and passed with flying colors!
+In fact, we use coconut alcohol in our Gentle Cleanser—it was tested for comedogenicity (pore-clogging potential) and passed with flying colors!

 The Curology set on the edge of a pink bathtub